salama/object-machine/object/parfait/classes.md

 Another common feature for all objects is that they have a class, and without using class inheritance this will default to Object.
-Unlike other designs, we do not store the class directly in the object, but use a class called Layout as a mediator.
+Unlike other designs, we do not store the class directly in the object, but use a class called Type as a mediator.
 Still, the normal object oriented assumption is enforced, namely that the class of an object may not be changed during it's life-cycle.
-More about the Layout below.
+More about the Type below.

 ### Values